code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-hello-world-example.md

 Before you process data it is generally expected that you map it to a domain object.

-In our example the input data is stored in the <var>src/main/resources/persons.csv</var> file.
+In our example the input data is stored in a <var>src/main/resources/persons.csv</var> file.

 Each line in the file contains a comma separated first and last name.

 {% highlight plaintext %}
 John, Doe